Barycentric-alignment and reconstruction loss minimization for domain generalization: Proof of Lemma

-First, we want to note that our approach for constructing the upper bound in Lemma \ref{lemma: 1} is motivated by the proof of Theorem 1 in \citep{ben2010theory}.
-Next, to make the dependence on the hypothesis, input distribution, and the true representation and labeling functions transparent, we use inner product notation $\langle \cdot , \cdot \rangle$ to write expectations.
+\begin{proof} First, we want to note that our approach is motivated by the proof of Theorem 1 in \cite{ben2010theory}.
+Next, to better demonstrate the relationship between the hypothesis, input distribution, true representation and labeling functions, we use inner product notation $\langle \cdot , \cdot \rangle$ to {denote} expectations.
 Specifically,